ryanmitchell/Inline-PDF/README.md

 Features
 --------

-* Converts each page of PDF to JPEG
+* Converts each page of PDF to an image
 * Cross site compatible
 * Control the size of thumbnails and page images
 * CSS skin-able and customisable